 The longer you do this “watching” of your spending, the better a picture you can get about your spending HABITS.
 If you do it for a month, you’ll have a good snapshot, however, if you do it for three months, your picture is a bit clearer (and you are less likely to have “fudged” because you knew you were keeping track), and if you keep track for an entire YEAR, well then you can then plan for a whole year!
 WOW!!!
 That’s awesome.

 Money is simple, isn’t it?

 Now that we have all this data, it is time to separate it into categories.
 The first is easy INCOMING and OUTGOING.
 Incoming is simple.
 That is your pay stub (but remember there is outgoing on there, taxes, CPP, EI, etc.).
 Outgoing is pretty much everything else.
 If you want, you can use that big equation:

 And see where you stand (and whether it aligns with your bank statement).
 However, it might be better if you do a little more separation.
 In the OUTGOING, create subcategories for yourself.
 Here are a few examples:

 - Taxes! (no, don’t add up GST unless you are a glutton for punishment)

 - Utilities (if you live in an apartment or condo, you might not need that)

 - Miscellaneous (i.e. all that is left)

-OK, so we have done this and we now have a good view of where the money goes, and where it comes in, and hopefully at the end of it, you know why you have the savings (or debt) that you have in that time period.
+OK, so we have done this, and we now have a good view of where the money goes and where it comes in, and hopefully, at the end of it, you know why you have the savings (or debt) in that period.
 Is this the end of our quest?
-No way, this is only the beginning, all we have right now is raw data, next we need to use this data to make our financial plan.
+No way, this is only the beginning.
+All we have right now is raw data.
+Next we need to use this data to make our financial plan.